 - “Rio 2016”

-You should also avoid talking about Olympic athletes—or even wishing them luck—on your business channels.
+You should also avoid talking about Olympic athletes or wishing them luck on your business channels.

-But can the IOC and USOC actually enforce their new regulations?
+But can the IOC and USOC enforce their new regulations?
 That’s up for debate, and many of us will be watching this topic with interest.
-The USOC can sue anyone who tries to use their trademark to make money, so if you own a business, you’ll be safest if you avoid talking about the Olympics at all on social media or your blog.
+The USOC can sue anyone who tries to use their trademark to make money, so if you own a business, you’ll be safest if you avoid talking about the Olympics on social media or on your blog.

 However you feel about whether or not anyone should be able to use the Olympics logo and its related words, this shows the power of registering your trademark.
 What do you think?